-Do you own a Nebraska based small business?
-By small business, we mean five or fewer full-time equivalent employees.
+Do you own a Nebraska-based small business with five or fewer full-time equivalent employees?
 If so, you may be eligible for Nebraska’s Microenterprise Tax Credit.

 APPLICANTS & RELATED PERSONS

 Approved applicants are eligible for a refundable Nebraska income tax credit of up to 20% of the increase in investment and/or employment at the business compared to base year levels.
 The maximum credit allowed is $20,000 (applications filed prior to September 1, 2021 were subject to a $10,000 limit).

-The $10,000 cap is a lifetime cap for the applicant and related persons.
-Related persons include those defined under the Internal Revenue Code as a co-owner of the business, as well as a spouse, parent, son, daughter, brother, or sister of the applicant, even if they earned credits unrelated to your business.
+The $20,000 cap is a lifetime cap for the applicant and related persons.
+Related persons include those defined under the Internal Revenue Code as a co-owner of the business, individuals and businesses with more than 50% common ownership, and a parent and their minor son or daughter.

 The base year for determining growth is the year before the application is filed.
 Investment growth is based on an increase in purchases over a two-year period compared with base year purchases.
 Eligible investments include purchases of depreciable assets, repairs and maintenance, advertising, legal and professional fees, and leases.

 Employment growth is based on the increase in compensation (including employer health insurance contributions) over a two-year period compared with base year compensation.
-Compensation paid in excess of 150% of the Nebraska average weekly wage ($1,335 per week for 2020) is excluded from the employment growth calculation.
+Compensation paid in excess of 150% of the Nebraska average weekly wage ($1,380 per week for 2021 applications) is excluded from the employment growth calculation.

 ABOUT THE AUTHOR